dnsimple/dnsimple-support/content/articles/terraform-provider.markdown

 ---

-[Terraform](https://terraform.io) is an infrastructure as code (IoC) tool that allows you to build, change, and version infrastructure safely and efficiently.
+[Terraform](https://terraform.io) is an Infrastructure as Code (IoC) tool that allows you to build, change, and version infrastructure safely and efficiently.
 With [DNSimple's Terraform Provider](https://registry.terraform.io/providers/dnsimple/dnsimple/latest), you can easily manage your DNS infrastructure and set up the required DNS records.